leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 2: This option works.
 This brings up a separate menu to set up a new Customer.

-Once you choose option 1 it will query you for user name and password, then bring up the following menu (you are an Admin, so this is the Admin menu, later in the tutorial you can log in as a Customer and we will detail the Customer Menu):
+// Choose option 1 then it will query you for user name and password, then bring up the following menu (you are an Admin, so this is the Admin menu, later in the tutorial you can log in as a Customer and we will detail the Customer Menu):

 Welcome dwolff